Skip to content

 Example

-The following code demonstrates how to automatically find an Arduino board and launch the control interface with predefined PID parameters.
+The following code demonstrates how to connect to an Arduino board, set the analog/digital channels, and launch the control interface with predefined PID parameters.

 from PySide6.QtWidgets import QApplication